 During 2017 Amoeba Teen took a detour with an acoustic album, The Appleyard Sessions, that hinted at their hidden alt-country influences, while retaining their hallmark harmonies and melodic hooks.
 That same year the band were invited to perform at the International Pop Overthrow festival, at the iconic Cavern in Liverpool.

 In 2018 the band signed to US label, Kool Kat Records, releasing a double album from their back catalogue.
-The band also appeared on a compilation album on Omnivore Records, home to artists such as The Beach Boys, Tim Buckley and Hank Marvin.
+The band also appeared on a compilation album on Omnivore Records, home to artists such as The Beach Boys, Tim Buckley and Hank Williams.

-The year has also witnessed the band warming up football fans at the West Bromwich Albion versus Liverpool match; a dream come true for ardent Baggies fan, Carl Baylis.
+The same year also witnessed the band warming up football fans at the West Bromwich Albion versus Liverpool match; a dream come true for ardent Baggies fan, Carl Baylis.
 Amoeba Teen round off a year of big performances with an appearance at Brierley Hill Civic hall, having won a local radio competition to support BBC2 Radio favourites, King Pleasure and The Biscuit Boys.